timphillips/parallax/README.md

 ## Development

 - Run `yarn` to bootstrap the project.
-- Run `gatsby develop` to start a hot-reloading development environment accessible by default at http://localhost:8000.
+- Run `yarn develop` to start a hot-reloading development environment accessible by default at http://localhost:8000.

 ## Deployment

-- Run `gatsby build`.
+- Run `yean build`.
 - Copy the `public` folder to the web server.